 Do you happen to have an excessive amount of fresh rhubarb on your hands?
 Or how about a glut ‘ready to pick’ harvest that you are not quite ready to utilize yet?
-If so, learn how to freeze your rhubarb most effectively and seamlessly possible.
+If so, learn how to freeze your rhubarb most effectively and seamlessly.

 There is something quite exhilarating about picking perfect ‘ready to harvest’ rhubarb stalks from your garden and heading straight to the kitchen to whip up your favorite rhubarb recipes.

-From rhubarb compote, puddings, cakes, jams, muffins to everyone’s favorite tart dessert, strawberry rhubarb crostata!
+From rhubarb compote, puddings, cakes, jams, and muffins to everyone’s favorite tart dessert, strawberry rhubarb crostata!

-Rhubarb, also known as pieplant, is a truly delectable (and healthy) vegetable used in so many mouthwatering recipes.
+Rhubarb, or pieplant, is a truly delectable (and healthy) vegetable used in many mouthwatering recipes.

 This bright-colored green and red vegetable can easily be harvested from late spring into early summer.